CharlotteDiamond/charlottediamond/README.md

 I am
 - 🎓 Applying for PhD opportunies right now and I am trying to seek a job as a Java Backend Engineer.
-- 🔖 who is also a language lover.
-Boujour~
+- 🔖 who is also a language lover, Boujour~
 - 💻 My career path would be: Backend Engineer->Algorithm Engineer.
 - 🏹 Always wish to study more!
 Never think 'that's enought'!
 Crazy about ML&DL&NLP and everything.
 - 💎 Programming my way.